hmslima/sambahsahehlper/README.md

 `ayuda`

+_Keep in mind that although these commands are translations of the Sambahsa word "hehlp", they will give you the text in the configured language, so if you configured the program to show texts in French (so you used `deflang fr`) and you use the command `help`, you still will get a text in French._

 ## For programmers

 I have to say that I am not a programmer, actually I am not even a "computer guy" and probably this is the first and last program that I am doing.
 So know in advance that I am very amateur in programming and perhaps you may find the code of this program a mess, full of redundancies, full of bad practices and "childish". **But the program does the job and it's what matters!**